Credit cards for college students

 -

 Credit limits: It’s important to know your card’s credit limit and make sure your balance doesn’t exceed it.
-By using the card responsibly over time, you may qualify for a credit limit increase.
+By using the card responsibly over time, you may eventually qualify for a credit limit increase.

 -